Introduction.

 Lightning is a spark discharge - a huge spark, embodying peak

-currents of thousands of amperes, potentials on the order of 250 million
+currents of thousands of amperes, potentials on the order of 250

 volts.
 Any electrical spark is a source of electromagnetic energy.
-Not

 only light but ultraviolet, infrared and radio.
-The latter is the basis of
+The latter is

-Heinrich Hertz's experimental verification of Maxwell's equations, and the
+Heinrich Hertz's experimental verification of Maxwell's equations,

 source of whistlers.